Meghanaramesha/BLOG/GitBook_Content/Influencers/RZain/Unitys Strategic Pivot A New Ecosystem for Game Discovery Distribution and Monetization  Unite 2025.md

 ## Impact on User Acquisition & Monetization

 * Lower CAC & Higher LTV: Unity Vector directly targets the quality-of-user problem.
-By leveraging Unityâ€™s unique data across billions of gameplay sessions, it finds players more likely to engage and spend, thereby increasing LTV and improving ROAS.
+By leveraging Unity’s unique data across billions of gameplay sessions, it finds players more likely to engage and spend, thereby increasing LTV and improving ROAS.
 * Margin Expansion: The open commerce model (Unity IAP) allows developers to bypass high platform fees.
 By using web shops and alternative payment providers, developers can reclaim a significant portion of the traditional 30% fee, directly boosting profitability.
 * New Distribution Channels: The integration with Fortnite creates a powerful new UA channel that is inherently social and viral, reducing reliance on traditional paid advertising.